OpenSaMD/OpenSaMD/docs/released/sop-document-record-control.md

 #### 4. Release of Documents

-The release of documents is undergone by merging a pull request.
+The release of documents is undergone by merging a pull request into the `main` branch.
 When a file has a process owner, that user is designated within the `CODEOWNERS` file.
 Any PR that involves a process owner's file must include that process owner's approval.
-This is enforced through `GitHub`'s branch protection setting of "Require review from Code Owners".
+This is enforced through `GitHub`'s `main` branch protection setting of "Require review from Code Owners".

 The QMO (and, if applicable, the Process Owner) decide if employee training is required as a result of a release.
 In general, training for minor